prateek-combat/CRITestApp/DEPLOYMENT_GUIDE.md

-# 🚀 Deployment Guide - IQ Test Platform
+# �� Deployment Guide - Test Platform

 ## Overview
-This guide will help you deploy your Next.js IQ Test Platform to production using Vercel with your existing Supabase database.
+This guide will help you deploy your Next.js Test Platform to production using Vercel with your existing Supabase database.

 ## 📋 Prerequisites Checklist